-The Court shall establish the value of property gain obtained by commission of a criminal offense through free assessment, if to establish it otherwise would be linked to disproportional difficulties or a significant delay in the procedure.
+The Court shall establish the value of property gain by a free estimate if the establishment would be linked to disproportional difficulties or a significant delay of the procedure.

-Article 395 Temporary Security Measures
+Temporary Security Measures

-When the forfeiture of property gain obtained by commission of criminal offense is an option, the Court shall ex officio and under the provisions applicable to the enforcement procedure define temporary security measures.
-In that case, the provisions of Article 202 of this Code shall apply accordingly.
+When the forfeiture of property gain obtained by commission of criminal offense is a possibility, the Court shall ex officio and under the provisions applicable to the judicial enforcement procedure define temporary security measures.
+In that case, the provisions of Article 202 of this Code shall apply.

-Article 396 The Contents of the Decision Pronouncing the Measure of Forfeiture of Property Gain
+The Contents of the Decision That Pronounces a Measure of Forfeiture of Property Gain